jonsimonsen/Countem/README.md

 -Consider preventing loading and saving when nothing has been altered since the last load.
 Saving can be handled by using the value of modified, and loading can probably be handled by combining len(counters) and modified.
 -Make a graphical user interface.
 This is not considered a priority, but it would prevent prompting the user twice about deleting a counter.
 -Enable loading that does not overwrite the current list of counters.
 This is especially useful if combining multiple files is desireable.
--Change the repo name to Countem since focus has moved from the counter class itself to the counter management application.